Brendonovich/prisma-client-rust/docs/src/pages/writing-data/upsert.md

 let post: post::Data = client
     .post()
+    .upsert(
-    .upsert( // First argument is a unique filter post::id::equals("upsert".to_string()),
+        // Unique filter
-        ( // Second argument is a tuple with the same values
-          // as an equivalent call to create() true,
+        post::id::equals("upsert".to_string()),
+        // 'create' helper function for constructing a create argument tuple post::create(
+            true,
             "title".to_string(),
             "upsert".to_string(),
             vec![]
         ),
+        // Vec of updates to apply if record already exists vec![
-        vec![ // Final argument is a vec of updates post::content::set(Some("new content".to_string())),
+            post::content::set(Some("new content".to_string())),
             post::views::increment(1)
         ]